Policies for Collection Acquisition and Maintenance

-The purpose of the Acquisition Policy is to serve as a guide in the effort to develop excellent library collections for Madisonville Community College, which are responsive to the needs of the college community and accessible to all students and faculty regardless of instructional delivery method.
+The purpose of the Acquisition Policy is to serve as a guide in the effort to develop an excellent collection for the Madisonville Community College Libraries, which is responsive to the needs of the college community.

-Library Materials are defined as print and non-print instructional and informational materials (e.g. books, periodicals, manuscripts, maps, aural and visual recordings, online resources, etc.) which are acquired, organized and made available by the librarians for use by the members of the college community to fulfill the aims and functions of the college and its curriculum.
+Library Materials are defined as print and non-print instructional materials (e.g. books, periodicals, manuscripts, print and graphic microforms, maps, aural and visual recordings, online resources, etc.) which are acquired, organized and made available by the librarians for use by the members of the college community to fulfill the aims and functions of the college and its curriculum.

 The Director of Library Services has the final responsibility for the development and maintenance of the library collection, services, and facilities.

-Participation in the selection process shall be a responsibility of the Director of Library Services and the librarians with input from teaching faculty.
+Participation in the selection process shall be a responsibility of the Director of Library Services and the librarians.

 Priorities for books and other library materials is given to those items which meet direct curricular needs in the courses offered, including items for class assignments; collateral readings; supplemental materials for term papers, reports, etc.; references made in text or reference books; and those bibliographic tools which will facilitate finding and using these materials.